tomedunn/the-finished-book/_classes/stunning-strike.md

 ## Ki per Stun

 Another useful way of looking at this data is to calculate the average ki our monk needs to expend in order to successfully stun a monster.
-Since the probability of our monk needed to spend "X" ki points in order to successfully stun a specific monster follows the binomial distribution, the average number of ki needed for each monster is calculated by taking the inverse of their probability of being stunned from a single Stunning Strike.
+Since the probability our monk needs to spend "X" ki points in order to successfully stun a specific monster follows the binomial distribution, the average number of ki needed for each monster is calculated by taking the inverse of their probability of being stunned from a single Stunning Strike.
 For example, if our monk had a 25% chance of stunning a particular monster then they would need to spend 1 / 0.25 = 4 ki on average to do so.

 <figure alt="Ki per stun probability distribution" id="fig:ki-per-stun-prob-dist-categories">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/ki-per-stun-probability-distribution-categories.svg" style="width:100%">
-    <figcaption>Figure 3: Probability distribution of average ki needed to land a Stunning Strike.</figcaption>
+    <figcaption>Figure 3: Probability distribution of the average ki needed to land a Stunning Strike.</figcaption>
 </figure>

 Figure <a href="#fig:ki-per-stun-prob-dist-categories" class="fig-ref">3</a> show how the average ki cost per stun is distributed for each of the level ranges we've looked at so far.

 For our monk at levels 5 and 10, the distribution for Generic monsters is sharply peaked around 2 ki per stun.
 Indeed, when we calculated the median values for these levels we get an average cost of 1.82 ki per stun.
 For levels 15 and 20, the distributions still have a strong peak around 2 ki per stun, but they also have a longer tail.
 Still, the vast majority of monsters take 4 ki per stun or less.
 The calculated median values for these levels are 2.0 and 2.2 ki per stun respectively.

 For Legendary and Unique monsters the story is similar, however, the size of the tails are much larger compared to Generic monsters.
-For Legendary monsters the median is 2.0 ki per stun at 5th level, 2.9 ki per stun at 10th level, 2.9 ki per stun at 15th level, and 2.5 ki per stun at 20th level.
-And, for Unique monsters the median is 2.0 ki per stun at 5th level, 1.8 ki per stun at 10th level, 2.0 ki per stun at 15th level, and 2.9 ki per stun at 20th level.
+For Legendary monsters the median is 2.4 ki per stun at 5th level, 2.5 ki per stun at 10th level, 2.5 ki per stun at 15th level, and 2.5 ki per stun at 20th level.
+And, for Unique monsters the median is 2.0 ki per stun at 5th level, 1.8 ki per stun at 10th level, 2.2 ki per stun at 15th level, and 3.3 ki per stun at 20th level.

 <figure alt="Ki per stun probability range" id="fig:ki-per-stun-prob-dist-conf60-categories">
     <img src="{{ site.url }}{{ site.baseurl }}/classes/stunning-strike/ki-per-stun-probability-confidence60-categories.svg" style="width:100%">